topology-tool-kit/ttk-data/docs/morsePersistence.md

 The simplified persistence diagram is then used as a constraint for the [TopologicalSimplification](https://topology-tool-kit.github.io/doc/html/classttkTopologicalSimplification.html) of the input scalar data.

-This simplified data is then used as the input of the computation of [MorseSmaleComplex](https://topology-tool-kit.github.io/doc/html/classttk_1_1MorseSmaleComplex.html) (centrale view, above screenshot).
-This complex is composed of elements of 3 dimensions: dimension 0, which corresponds to the critical points of the Morse-Smale Complex, dimension 1, which corresponds to its edges (in grey on the screenshot) and dimension 2, which corresponds to its surfaces.
+This simplified data is then used as the input of the computation of [MorseSmaleComplex](https://topology-tool-kit.github.io/doc/html/classttk_1_1MorseSmaleComplex.html) (center view, above screenshot).
+This complex is composed of elements of 3 dimensions: dimension 0, which corresponds to the critical points of the Morse-Smale Complex, dimension 1, which corresponds to its edges (in grey in the screenshot) and dimension 2, which corresponds to its surfaces.

 ## ParaView
 To reproduce the above screenshot, go to your `ttk-data`  directory and enter the following command: